 In the Trial of the Sword, you are relieved of all your possessions and asked to clear a number of rooms in succession, relying on what you find, and your wits and ability.
 It’s a fun mode to kill a bit of time, and it is very challenging.

 The DLC also included little additions, like being able to access your map and see exactly where your adventure has taken you, and the travel medallion which allows you to register new fast travel points.
+Both of which, conceivably, should have been in the main game.

 These additions, while fairly extensive, aren’t what we would call ‘good DLC’ though.
 They were decent additions, but not groundbreaking enough.